 - draft plans for specific, rapid, and "ready-to-work" experiments to run in order to validate countermeasures.

 Finally, we help people at all levels of the organization participate in running the experiments—typically over a 60- or 90-day timeframe—and decide where and how to standardize and build on successes.

 When we facilitate value stream improvement, we see organizations make changes in many areas to remove the problems they identify, including:

 - standardizing work,

 - improvements to physical office space and equipment layout,

 - simplifying process and policy.

-- State of Massachusetts, Department of Early Education and Care (partnering with the Urban Institute), value stream improvement for child care subsidy process improvement
+- State of Massachusetts, Department of Early Education and Care (partnering with the Urban Institute): value stream improvement

 What we do